Huntly Swift Group – NES Swifts

 Swifts and the Urban Environment

-Swifts are incredible, masters of the sky that arrive from Africa in early May to breed and leave us by the end of August.
-Their ‘screaming parties’ and breath-taking aerobatics are a sign for many that summer is finally here.
+Swifts are incredible, masters of the sky that arrive from Africa in early May to breed and leave us by the end of August/early September.
+Their ‘screaming parties’ and breathtaking aerobatics are a sign for many that summer is finally here.
+Sadly in 2021 Swifts were classified as a red-listed species having suffered a 63% decline in the UK breeding population since 1995*.
+Contributing factors are climate change, insect decline and nest site loss.

-Now classified as endangered, the Common Swift, is an urban bird that nests in our buildings.
-Accessing buildings via small gaps in the pointing, under loose slates and even in holes behind down-pipes, they make little noise and no mess.
-Building repairs mean active nest sites are being lost and swifts, being loyal to their nest site for their breeding life, struggle to relocate.
-We are unwittingly excluding them from their homes and consequently swift populations have halved over the last 20 years.
+Common Swift rely solely on our buildings for breeding success, accessing via small gaps in the pointing, under loose slates and even in holes behind downpipes, they make little noise, no mess and do not enter buildings.
+Swift nest sites are being lost during building renovations, upgrades and demolitions, due to inadequate protection and no obligation to be included in ecological surveys.
+Eco upgrades are also excluding Swifts and other building reliant species due to a change in method and material.
+Swifts being 100% loyal to their one nest site for their breeding life, struggle to relocate.
+We are unwittingly excluding them from their homes and consequently, Swift populations are in rapid decline.

-I formed Huntly and District Swift Group in 2017 to address the decline in Common Swift numbers.
+Formed in 2017 to address the decline in Common Swift, Barn Swallow, House and Sand Martin across the North East of Scotland.
 The group’s activities include:

-• School visits – Swift talks and fun activities
+• School visits – Talks and fun activities

-• Advising local authorities on swift bricks in new-build developments and retention of known nest sites
+• Guiding local authorities on Swift bricks in new-build developments and advising on the retention and mitigation of known nesting colonies

-• Advising the building trade how to spot swift sites and safely continue repairs
+• Advising the building trade how to spot Swift sites and allow works to continue

-Actions you can take to help the swifts in your area
+We cannot do this alone!
+How you can help the swifts in your area:

-• Volunteer with us to survey your local patch during June and July
+• Volunteer with us to survey your local patch during May – July

 • Attend one of our swift events

-• Put up a swift nest box.
-Boxes are available for a donation
+• Put up a swift nest box, available for a donation

 Are you a community group who would like to share your projects with us?